top of page

 Warmth & Spice!

 A hot coffee can be made even more comforting with the addition of a syrup like pumpkin spice, caramel or gingerbread.
 Another favourite addition to coffee is an Irish cream liqueur in mint or orange flavours, or a good quality brandy might be your favourite.
-Mulled wine and spiced cider are traditional warming drinks.
-Add sloe gin to them for a little extra lift!
-There are lots of proprietary brands of hot chocolate these days and they are particularly delicious spiked with rum and spices, or that famous Irish cream liqueur again!
+Mulled wine and spiced cider are traditional warming drinks and you don't have to wait until Christmas!
+Add sloe gin to these for a little extra lift!

 Add cinnamon, nutmeg and vanilla pods to your drinks & enjoy the pungent flavours.